Make sure to clean those hard-to-reach places like bottom-injection chilling nozzles—inside and out

 The food industry is no stranger to the importance of hygiene and what can happen when it’s not maintained.
 The World Health Organization (WHO) reports that every year “almost 1 in 10 people in the world fall ill after eating contaminated food and 420,000 die.”
 And in 2017, the FSIS recalled over 20 million pounds of meat products.
 With such serious consequences in the mix, industry-leading food manufacturers look closely at their processes to find any possible area where hygiene could be compromised.
 Still, one piece of equipment often evades them.

-Consistent and efficient, bottom injection chilling is among the most popular cooling methods currently used for industrial mixers.
-The design of some nozzles, however, makes removal for regular inspection and cleaning difficult—which is more problematic than many plant operators realize.
-The liquid cooling agent (nitrogen or carbon dioxide) is injected into the meat just fine, but, over time, meat often finds its way into the nozzle as well.
+Consistent and efficient, bottom-injection chilling is among the most popular cooling methods currently used for industrial mixers.
+The design of some bottom-injection chilling nozzles, however, makes removal for regular inspection and cleaning difficult—which is more problematic than many plant operators realize.
+The liquid cooling agent (nitrogen or carbon dioxide) is injected into the meat just fine, but, over time, meat often finds its way into the bottom-injection chilling nozzle as well.
 And it’ll stay there, presenting a hygiene issue for every subsequent batch of meat that runs through the mixer.

-According to Bill Adams, Director of Food and Pharmaceuticals at Airgas, most plants clean the outer surface of their bottom injection nozzles, but many are unaware of how filthy they may be on the inside.
+According to Bill Adams, Director of Food and Pharmaceuticals at Airgas, most plants clean the outer surface of their bottom-injection chilling nozzles, but may be unaware of how sanitary the nozzles may be inside if they don’t take them apart for cleaning every day.
 “They don’t take it apart every day and they don’t clean it every day,” Adams laments.

 In 2002, the North American Meat Institute (NAMI) published 10 Principles of Sanitary Equipment Design (and released updated issues since).
 They cover everything from choosing the right materials to avoiding liquid collection.
 But at the heart of it all is making sure every piece of equipment is easily inspected and cleaned.
 So if your bottom injection nozzle is hard to inspect, you’re not just failing to extract old meat from a cylinder.
 You risk going against nearly two decades of established industry best practices.